The key to recovery from any chronic disease is continuous immune system strengthening. (Body, Mind, and Spirit) Not by drugs!

 - Releasing Non-resolved stressful events from the past.
-(Using licensed hypnotherapist or other techniques such as meditation or Tai Chi.)
+(Using a licensed hypnotherapist or other techniques such as meditation or Tai Chi.)

-- Start your morning by drinking one cup of squeezed lemon juice mixed with lukewarm water.
+- Start your morning by drinking one cup of squeezed lemon juice with lukewarm water.
 (It is even better if you add one tablespoon of apple cider vinegar + one tablespoon of olive oil.)

 - Exercise and massage to improve blood & lymphatic circulation.

 - Acupuncture can restore the life-force energy flow and relieve pain.

 - Avoiding long-term use of pharmaceutical drugs.
 Preferably herbal supplements and antioxidants (as little as possible) to restore the body's balance and deficiencies.